Non-Hodgkin Lymphoma: Frequently Asked Questions

 |Lymphatic system of the head and neck.

-A: One of the most common symptoms of lymphomas is swelling of the lymph nodes in the neck, groin, and/or underarms.
-If the lymphoma is in other organs or tissues, you may have other symptoms, like headaches, cough, shortness of breath, swelling in the stomach, or nausea.
+One of the most common symptoms of lymphomas is swelling of the lymph nodes in the neck, groin, or underarms.
+If the lymphoma is in other organs or tissues, you may have other symptoms such as headaches, cough, shortness of breath, swelling in the stomach, or nausea.
 You may also experience generalized symptoms, like fever, itchy skin, night sweats, and unexplained weight loss.
 People may have only some of these symptoms.
-It is important to remember that all of these symptoms can be caused by other medical problems.
+It is important to remember that all of these symptoms can be caused by other health problems.
 But if you have any of these, see your healthcare provider.

-A: There are many different types of non-Hodgkin lymphoma.
+There are many different types of non-Hodgkin lymphoma.
 The treatment of any lymphoma depends on the type of lymphoma and on its stage, which is how far the cancer has spread.
+Some people with slow-growing lymphomas might not need to be treated right away.
 In a very early stage, radiation may be the main treatment.
-A combination of chemotherapy drugs is the most common treatment.
+A combination of chemotherapy medicines is the most common treatment.
 There are many different regimens available.
-There’s also immunotherapy.
-This uses drugs like monoclonal antibodies, as well as other drugs called targeted therapies.
+There’s also immunotherapy, which uses medicines to help the body's immune system fight the lymphoma.
+And there are medicines called targeted therapies, which attack specific parts of lymphoma cells.
 Often, several types of treatment are used together.
 In rare cases, a surgeon may take out a diseased spleen.
-In cases when treatment stops working, a healthcare provider may suggest high-dose chemotherapy and stem cell transplantation.
-This is also called bone marrow transplant.
+In cases when treatment stops working, a healthcare provider may suggest high-dose chemotherapy and a stem cell transplant.
+This is also called a bone marrow transplant.

 A person is not comfortable with the treatment decision.